Perception Surveys - Overview

 Survey content is slightly different for elementary students vs. middle and high school students to accommodate student reading skills and appropriateness of topics.

-Students participated in the survey in November-December 2018.
-Reports are based on responses from 8,718 elementary students (Grades 4 and 5) and 28,989 middle and high school students in the Anglophone sector.
-All students in Grades 4-12 have the opportunity to complete the survey.
+Students participated in the survey in March-May 2021.
+Reports are based on responses from 9,233 elementary students (Grades 4 and 5) and 28,004 middle and high school students (Grades 6-12) in the Anglophone sector.